 Did you know that not all forms of exercise stimulate bone growth?
 Two examples are swimming and cycling for example as they are not weight-bearing.
 Although they are wonderful for improving heart and lung function and for overall physical health, they do not significantly increase bone density.

 The greatest concern related to osteoporosis is the increased risk of fracture and accompanying high rates of mortality and morbidity.
 Of particular concern is hip fracture.
-Did you know that women have a one in six lifetime risk of having a hip fracture?¹ Approximately 80–90% of hip fractures in older adults are related to falls.²⁻³ Among hip fracture patients, there’s a 50–70% chance that they will not return to their previous functional status and many are admitted to long-term care.⁴ In adults with osteoporosis, exercise decreases the fracture risk by maintaining or improving bone density and improving balance.¹
+Did you know that women have a one in six lifetime risk of having a hip fracture?¹ Approximately 80–90% of hip fractures in older adults are related to falls.²⁻³ Among hip fracture patients, there’s a 50–70% chance that they will not return to their previous functional status and many are admitted to long-term care.⁴ In adults with low bone density, exercise can help decrease fracture risk by maintaining or improving bone density and improving balance.¹

 Bone is the frame that supports the body against the forces of gravity and resists the pull of muscles to allow movement.
 The forces and loads applied ensure that our skeleton remains able to resist everyday tasks imposed upon it, like picking up a grocery bag or opening a window.
 Did you know that bone is a living tissue?
 It constantly reacts to increases in loads and forces by growing stronger.
 The important part here is “increases in loads” because exercise will only increase bone strength if it increases the loading above normal levels.⁵

 I hope you’ve enjoyed this post and that some of these exercises help you.
-I’ll have another post on seated exercise for osteoporosis very soon too, so watch out for that!
+I’ll have another post on seated exercises for osteoporosis very soon too, so watch out for that!

 Let us know what you think of these exercises in the comments below.